The following are some frequently asked questions that we often encounter:

 where no hospitalization is necessary:

-(i) of 14 days in the aggregate in each calendar year if the employee has been employed for less than two years;
+(i) 14 days per calendar year if the employee has been employed for less than two years;

-(ii) of 18 days in the aggregate in each calendar year if the employee has been employed for 2 years or more but less than 5 years;
+(ii) 18 days per calendar year if the employee has been employed for 2 years or more but less than 5 years;

-(iii) of 22 days in the aggregate in each calendar year if the employee has been employed for 5 years or more; or
+(iii) 22 days per calendar year if the employee has been employed for 5 years or more; or

 of 60 days in the aggregate in each calendar year if hospitalization is necessary, as may be certified by such registered medical practitioner or medical officer: provided that the total number of days of paid sick leave in a calendar year which an employee is entitled to under this section shall be sixty days in the aggregate; and provided further that if an employee is certified by such registered medical practitioner or medical officer to be ill enough to need to be hospitalized but is not hospitalized for any reason whatsoever, the employee shall be deemed to be hospitalized for the purposes of this section.